Sue-wesh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 If the database hbtn-0c-0 already exists, your script should not fail You are not allowed to use the SELECT or SHOW statements

+2. Delete a database
+delete database hbtn-0c-0
+if it doesn’t exist, your script should not fail

+3. List tables
+script that lists all the tables of a database in your MySQL server.